 mmigrant families have long played an important role helping to build housing wealth in the United States.
 One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas, for instance, found that in recent decades the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
-Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.19 households held almost \$78 billion in housing wealth in Maryland or more than one out of every six dollars concentrated in real estate that year.
-They also paid 22.6 percent of the money Marylanders spent on rent, despite making up 15.9 percent of the state's households.
-Because Maryland's immigrants are more likely to be working age, they help address another major concern of housing experts as well-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
-In a state where seniors already own 27.2 percent of homes, immigrant families made up more than one in five new homebuyers from 2010 to 2014.
+Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents21.

+In Ohio, immigrants are actively strengthening the state's housing market.
+The almost 110,000 foreignborn homeowners in the state held more than \$23 billion in housing wealth in 2014.
+Immigrant-led households also generated 7.1 percent of the state's rental income, even though they led only 4.5 percent of households in the state.
+Because Ohio's immigrants are more likely to be working age, they help address another major concern of housing experts as well-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
+In a state where seniors already own 30.2 percent of homes, immigrant families made up 4.9 percent of new homebuyers from 2010 to 2014, which is larger than the expected portion given their share of the population.